yizhoushen/1779-week-3-exercises/README.md

 ### Week 3 Flask Exercises

 Follow the instructions below and complete the following exercises.
+These exercises will help you to complete questions for your participation mark.

 ## Install Flask